CMPUT302-Winter2026/project-3-high-fidelity-prototype-group36-1/README.md

 ### Riyasat Zaman - riyasat
 ### Syed Shahmeer Rahman - syedsha2

-Disclaimer: Code for prototype is not on the main branch in this repository, there is also a secondary link to the correct branch found on the prototypeDescription document on the project google drive folder.
+Disclaimer: Code for prototype is not on the main branch in this repository, it is located in the backend_less branch instead.
+There is also a secondary link to the correct branch found on the prototypeDescription document on the project google drive folder.